 Our goal is to continuously improve and enhance our corporate governance standards and best practices, including in respect of matters directly related to the Meeting.
 Since 2010 we have presented a "say on pay" resolution at each annual meeting of our shareholders.
 We adopted a majority voting policy on the election of directors in 2011.
 In 2015, the Board also approved a board and senior management diversity policy (the "Board Diversity Policy") that recognizes the importance of diversity, including gender diversity, on our Board and amongst our senior management team.
-In 2019, the Board revised its Board Diversity Policy to specifically target gender diversity.
-In 2020 the Board also approved an organization-wide Inclusion and Diversity Policy (the "Inclusion and Diversity Policy") and consequential amendments were made to the Board Diversity Policy.
+In 2020, the Board also approved an organization-wide Inclusion and Diversity Policy (the "Inclusion and Diversity Policy") and consequential amendments were made to the Board Diversity Policy.
+In March 2022, the Board approved revisions to the Board Diversity Policy to include establishing the Company's objective to maintain representation by women on the Board of at least 30%.

-For more details with respect to our approach to inclusion and diversity and related objectives, please refer to the more detailed discussion under the headings "Diversity" and "Board and Senior Management Diversity" on page 19.
+For more details with respect to our approach to inclusion and diversity and related objectives, please refer to the more detailed discussion under the headings "Diversity" and "Board and Senior Management Diversity" on pages 19 and 20 of this Circular.